citusdata/citus_docs/faq/faq.rst

 What happened to pg_shard?
 --------------------------

+The pg_shard extension is deprecated and no longer supported.

 Starting with the open-source release of Citus v5.x, pg_shard's codebase has been merged into Citus to offer you a unified solution which provides the advanced distributed query planning previously only enjoyed by CitusDB customers while preserving the simple and transparent sharding and real-time writes and reads pg_shard brought to the PostgreSQL ecosystem.
 Our flagship product, Citus, provides a superset of the functionality of pg_shard and we have migration steps to help existing users to perform a drop-in replacement.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ for more information.